What No Sex In A Relationship Really Means For You And Your Partner

 After being in a relationship for a long time, it's easy to let other things take precedence over sex, even if they are good things for your relationship.
 Maybe you really like Netflixing together, but the "chill" part of it just isn't there at the moment.
 Or perhaps you both like to spend time with your families, which is great, but not for your sex life.

-If you're having less sex because you're just not prioritizing it, then here's an easy fix: prioritize!
-Including, if you have to, scheduling sex.
+If you're having less sex because you're just not prioritizing it, then here's an easy fix: Prioritize!
+This includes, if you have to, scheduling sex.
 Dr. Lee says, "Pencil sex into your schedule and prepare yourself for it as you would a date.
 Make it extra special for you."

 4. You've Figured Out What Works For You